 About Komodo National Park

-Known primarily for being home to the elusive Komodo Dragons, the Komodo National Park is located in the center of the Indonesian archipelago, between the islands of Sumbawa and Flores.
+Known primarily for being home to the elusive Komodo Dragons, the Komodo National Park is located in the centre of the Indonesian archipelago, between the islands of Sumbawa and Flores.

-Diving in Komodo National Park
+Diving In Komodo National Park

-Today, divers are able to explore over 30 different sites in the vicinity of Komodo National Park, many of which are located within just 1-2hr boat ride away from the pier in Labuan Bajo (the gateway to Komodo National Park)
+Today, divers are able to explore over 30 different dive sites in the vicinity of Komodo National Park, many of which are located within just a 1-2hr boat ride away from the pier in Labuan Bajo (the gateway to Komodo National Park)

-And for us, it was a no brainer!
+And for us, it was a no-brainer!

-Liveaboard Dive Operators
+Liveaboard Dive Operators In Komodo

 Choosing the right operator for our liveaboard in Komodo National Park proved to be a bit of a challenging task.

 Diving With Dive Komodo